Cross-Connection Control Protection Program

 Program Overview

-• Safeguards our communities drinking water by surveying and identifying customer facilities from potential and/or existing cross-connection hazards.
+• Safeguards our community’s drinking water by identifying and mitigating potential and/or existing cross-connection hazards at customer premises.

-• Provides information on how customers can protect and safeguard the public water system from unwanted backflow & cross-connections.
+• Provides information on how customers can protect and safeguard the public water system from unwanted backflow and cross-connections.

-• Ensures backflow assemblies in the water system are in compliance with all state regulatory requirements.
+• Ensures backflow assemblies in the water system meet all state regulatory requirements.

 Defining Cross-Connection

-Cross connections are plumbing setups that can provide a direct pathway for contaminated substances to enter the potable water supply.
-The most common cross-connection in a residential setting is a water hose whose inlet has been left submerged in a container with non-potable water.
+Cross connections are plumbing setups that can provide a direct pathway for contaminated substances to enter the water supply.
+The most common cross-connection in a residential setting is a water hose with the inlet left submerged in a container containing a contaminated substance.

 Understanding Backflow, Backsiphonage, And Backpressure